11% of people diagnosed with Colorectal Cancer (CRC) are below the age of 501

 • Lower time requirement vs faecal test

-Rhythm Biosciences has developed ColoSTAT®*, a simple, affordable blood-based test for the detection of CRC, is currently being updated to meet the IVDR (In vitro diagnostic medical devices regulation) regulatory standards.
+Rhythm Biosciences have developed ColoSTAT®, a simple, affordable blood-based test for the detection of CRC in symptomatic patients.

 1

-Standard blood draw at laboratory / collection centre (with referral)
+Standard blood draw at the doctor's clinic / collection centre (with referral)

 2